ming71/CV_PaperDaily/README.md

 Update CV papers here **everday** .<br>
-The content includes but is not limited to **Object detection** , **Semantic segmentation** , and other papers about deep learning .  <br>Comments are welcome , and you can e-mail me by <u>mq_chaser@126.com</u> .
+The contents include but  are not limited to **Object detection** , **Semantic segmentation** , and other papers about deep learning .
+Comments are welcome , and you can e-mail me by <u>mq_chaser@126.com</u> .

 # Paper reading

 ~~Divided by Conference & Journal .~~

-Reordered via year from now on, unclassified papers are  preprints on  arXiv .
+Reordered via year of publications from now on, unclassified papers are  preprints on  arXiv .

 ---